SkyworkAI/MoE-plus-plus/README.md

 ## 🤝 Related Projects
+* [MoH](https://github.com/SkyworkAI/MoH) MoH is a promising alternative to multi-head attention and provides a strong foundation for developing advanced and efficient attention-based models.
 * [Chat-UniVi (CVPR 2024 Highlight)](https://github.com/PKU-YuanGroup/Chat-UniVi) The model is an efficient large language and video assistant.
 This framework exhibits remarkable interactive capabilities between images and videos.